- Is the McNair Program a scholarship?

 - Write and submit a scholarly paper of your research findings.

 How will the Summer Research Program relate to my other summer obligations (e.g. summer classes, summer job, family responsibilities, etc.)?
-The Summer Research Program in an intensive, time-consuming program.
+The Summer Research Program is an intensive, time-consuming program.
 McNair Scholars should not take summer classes and are expected to devote their full attention to research and graduate school preparation.
-Scholars are paid a summer stipend and provided a room/board allowance to offset the financial costs associated with full-time study.
+Scholars are provided financial support for the research internship and a room/board allowance to offset the financial costs associated with full-time study.